 The process of applying to clinical sites, and expectations and requirements for practicum and internship are detailed in the Clinical Handbook.
 The Clinical Handbook is disseminated at the Clinical Orientation.
 The Clinical Orientation occurs after the Spring 2 semester for students on the full-time pathway and Spring 3 for students on the part-time pathway.
 Students will be provided direction at Clinical Orientation about how to search, apply, and secure a practicum and internship setting.
 The CMHC program provides students with support and guidance about obtaining a clinical placement.
 However, students are responsible for obtaining a clinical placement.
-However, students are responsible for obtaining a clinical placement.
+Students are allowed to register for the clinical courses only after a clinical placement has been confirmed.
 If a student does not obtain a clinical placement by the milestones identified at Clinical Orientation and listed in Tevera they may not be allowed to complete a clinical course as listed in their Program of Study.
 The student would then need to wait until the clinical course is offered again, thus delaying completion of the program.
 For example, a student who does not secure a clinical placement in a timely manner to take CMHC 794 during the Spring 2024 semester may need to wait until Spring 2025 to take CMHC 794.